microsoft/dicom-server/docs/concepts/change-feed.md

 ## Usage

+### DICOM Cast
+[DICOM Cast](/converter/dicom-cast) is a stateful processor that pulls DICOM changes from change feed, transforms and publishes them to a configured FHIR service as an [ImagingStudy resource](https://www.hl7.org/fhir/imagingstudy.html).

 ### Example Usage Flow

 Below is the flow for an example application that wants to do additional processing on the instances within the DICOM service.